 Scientists have suspected that the Southern Ocean played an important role in ending the last ice age and the team’s findings add weight to this idea.

-Dr. Tao Li of Nanjing University, lead author of the new study, said: “There is no doubt that Southern Ocean processes must have played a critical role in these rapid climate shifts and the fossil corals provide the only possible way to examine Southern Ocean processes on these timescales.”
+Dr. Tao Li of Nanjing University, the lead author of the new study, said: “There is no doubt that Southern Ocean processes must have played a critical role in these rapid climate shifts and the fossil corals provide the only possible way to examine Southern Ocean processes on these timescales.”

 Andrea Burke at St Andrew’s School of Earth and Environmental Sciences, added: “There have been some suggestions that reservoirs of carbon deep in marine mud might bubble up and add CO2 to the ocean and the atmosphere, but we found no evidence of this in our coral samples.”

-Dr. Tianyu Chen of Nanjing University said: “Our robust reconstructions of radiocarbon at intermediate depths yields powerful constraints on mixing between the deep and upper ocean, which is important for modeling changes in circulation and carbon cycle during the last ice age termination.
+Dr. Tianyu Chen of Nanjing University said: “Our robust reconstructions of radiocarbon at intermediate depths yield powerful constraints on mixing between the deep and upper ocean, which is important for modeling changes in circulation and carbon cycle during the last ice age termination.

 Dr. James Rae added: “Although the rise in CO2 at the end of the ice age was dramatic in geological terms, the recent rise in CO2 due to human activity is much bigger and faster.
 What the climate system will do in response is pretty scary.”